 7. Locate, inventory and maintain your parent’s property.
 As executor, you also need to keep up a house or maintain other property until it can be distributed or sold, as well as keep secure all of your parent’s personal property, including anything in the home or a safety deposit box.
 Some states require a personal property inventory.
 Certain valuables might even need to be appraised.

 9. Disburse and distribute the assets.
-Finally, once all debts have been settled and you’ve paid the taxes and all other bills, it is time to distribute the assets of the estate—property, stocks, bonds, cash and other items of value—to all the beneficiaries, as specified in the Will or if there was not Will under applicable state law.
+Finally, once all debts have been settled and you’ve paid any estate taxes and all other bills, it is time to distribute the assets of the estate—property, stocks, bonds, cash and other items of value—to all the beneficiaries, as specified in the Will or if there was not Will under applicable state law.
 Be sure to get receipts from the beneficiaries to prove they are in receipt of their distributions.
 The executor is responsible for disposing of anything left following all debt payments and distributions to heirs.

 10. Get help.
 There is no need to go it alone.
 Speak with an attorney, accountant, tax advisor and/or your or your parent’s financial advisor to help you understand and navigate this often complicated process.